JorgeAriasLaso/maa-quote-generator/replit.md

-✓ Updated all references from old schoolName/contactPerson to new fiscalName/email structure across components ✓ Fixed client creation API calls to use correct method signatures and error handling ✓ Confirmed DatabaseStorage is properly configured and client creation works correctly in database
+✓ Updated all references from old schoolName/contactPerson to new fiscalName/email structure across components ✓ Fixed client creation API calls to use correct method signatures and error handling ✓ Confirmed DatabaseStorage is properly configured and client creation works correctly in database ✓ Added plus symbol option to client list for creating new quotes from existing clients ✓ Implemented client selection functionality that pre-populates quote form with client data ✓ Added sessionStorage mechanism to pass client data between pages ✓ Updated quote form to accept selectedClient prop and auto-populate form fields ✓ Fixed form validation and display logic for client selection workflow

 ## System Architecture